Tazzza/JacketReactor/README.md

 ### Piecewise Polynomial

-The piecewise polynomial framework splits the length axis into sub-domains, filling each with a cubic polynomial.
+The piecewise polynomial framework splits the length axis into 3 sub-domains, filling each with a cubic polynomial.
 These temperature values and gradients are matched between sub-domains, resulting in a smooth, continuous function.

+### Quadratic Spline

+The quadratic spline framework splits the length axis into 2 sub-domains, filling each with a quadratic polynomial.
+Similarly to the piecewise polynomial idea, the gradients and temperature values are equated.